ggandor/leap.nvim/README.md

 ### Background

-Leap is essentially a streamlined, refactored fork of [Lightspeed](https://github.com/ggandor/lightspeed.nvim), with more focus on simplicity, intuitiveness, and maintainability.
+Leap is essentially a streamlined, refactored fork of [Lightspeed](https://github.com/ggandor/lightspeed.nvim) (by the same author), with more focus on simplicity, intuitiveness, and maintainability.

 Compared to Lightspeed, Leap